 - I use whole wheat pastry flour for the lightest wheat pancakes.
 You can use 100% whole wheat flour, white wheat flour, or a combination of all purpose and wheat flour.

-- For the liquids buttermilk is key to fluffy pancakes.
+- For the liquid, buttermilk is key to fluffy pancakes.
 See note on how to make homemade buttermilk or nondairy buttermilk.

 - I don’t find the need to add in oil or melted butter to this pancake batter, this keeps this recipe for whole wheat pancakes low fat.